Just Us: An American Conversation: Background

 Just Us was published in September 2020, four years after Rankine's previous award-winning book Citizen.
-In an interview with NPR, she says that she was motivated to write this book because she was interested in knowing how a “system that was shaped with the tenets of white supremacy” would affect how she socializes with others and how white people socialize with her.
+In an interview with NPR, she says that she was motivated to write this book because she was interested in knowing how a "system that was shaped with the tenets of white supremacy" would affect how she socializes with others and how white people socialize with her.
 Rankine explains her method for trying to engage with people to talk about white male privilege started off as trying to be unassuming and hoping that the conversation would lead into the topic.
 Eventually, she would find an opening and move the conversation towards the topic of white privilege.

-In the same interview, Rankine admits that the title of the book, Just Us, comes from comedian Richard Pryor in a bit about the criminal justice system where he says, "You go down there looking for justice.
+In the same interview, Rankine admits that the title of the book, Just Us, comes from comedian Richard Pryor in a joke about the criminal justice system in which he says, "You go down there looking for justice.
 That's what you find — just us."

 Themes

 Racism is the biggest theme of Just Us, with the book centering around the personal experiences of Claudia Rankine.
 Since the 2016 election, many social issues came to the spotlight.
 Rankine writes about her experiences at dinner parties.
 In one instance, Rankine challenges a man on the 2016 election, with his theory being that Trump's win will quiet racism.

-White Privilege is another theme brought up in Just Us.
+White privilege is another theme brought up in Just Us.
 Rankine initiates this conversation through her experiences with white people.
 She explains how the color white seems to be the pinnacle of everything.
-The New York Times explores this point with Rankine saying whiteness is dominant, so the question of “what is Black” must always follow “what is white?”
+The New York Times explores this point with Rankine saying whiteness is dominant, so the question of "what is Black" must always follow "what is white?"

 Just Us focuses on themes of race, interracial communication, white privilege, and intersectionality.
 Centering on the barriers established around race and gender, Rankine focuses on the miscommunication between these different social groups while taking note on the nature of whiteness and the difficulty in defining it.
 The book also notes the structure of race in a modern context with regards to femininity and beauty standards and examines the effect of their discourse.
 Rankine simultaneously acknowledges themes of racial color-blindness, and what she perceives to be the failings of such mindsets.